 As previously stated, there are various plank variations that targets different sets of muscles for toning and strengthening.
 To target and upper and lower body segments, do the front-facing plank variations.
 Side planks targets your obliques, which stabilizes your spine while the reverse planks mostly focuses on your glutes, abs, hamstring and lower back.

-Common Plank Mistakes To Avoid
+What are the Common Plank Mistakes To Avoid?

 Planks if done the wrong way can cause pain or injury.
 It is, therefore, important to avoid some mistakes like: